raganwald-deprecated/homoiconic/2009-10-20/high_anxiety.md

 High Anxiety
 ===

-The other night, a good friend was visiting and she suggested we pass the time playing [Go](http://bit.ly/hbUQr "Go (game) - Wikipedia, the free encyclopedia").
+The other night, a good friend was visiting and she suggested we pass the time playing [Go](http://bit.ly/hbUQr).
 I own a board, but I don't recall ever playing with it.
 We got the board out and she started to explain how to play.
 I love games, so you would expect that we had a good time.
 But no, I fell into a blue funk and things went rapidly downhill.
 I do not kid when I say that by the time she ended the game in exasperation, I had sucked all the joy out of the room.

 [![Go Board (c) 2008 Ralph Unden, some rights reserved](http://farm4.static.flickr.com/3113/2285032267_c1ecd9b66e_d.jpg)](http://www.flickr.com/photos/ralphunden/2285032267/ "Go Board (c) 2008 Ralph Unden, some rights reserved")

 My involvement with Go has been sporadic and inauspicious.
 I had heard it was a beautiful game, full of subtleties and marvels.
 Friends told me how much I would love it.
 Decades ago, I visited a [club](http://senseis.xmp.net/?TorontoGoClub "Toronto Go club") and explained I would like to learn to play.
 One of the members pulled out a small board, gave me a brief run-down of the rules, and invited me to play.
 He probably gave me a large handicap, I don't remember the details.
 I had no idea what I was doing, and he destroyed me.
-(If you understand the mind that would take losing the first game ever played against an aficionado so [personally](http://github.com/raganwald/homoiconic/blob/master/2009-05-01/optimism.md "Optimism"), you can probably stop reading right here.)
+(If you understand the mind that would take losing the first game ever played against an aficionado so [personally](http://github.com/raganwald/homoiconic/blob/master/2009-05-01/optimism.md#readme "Optimism"), you can probably stop reading right here.)

 I'm sure he was a very nice man who wanted to share his love of the game with me.
 I do not think he wanted to "destroy" me, he was probably just showing me the natural consequences of actions and reactions in Go, consequences that happened to lead to his armies surrounding nearly all the free territory on the board.